gobbez/Flet_Gemini_AI_assistant/README.md

 - Added different chats.
 Each chat is independent and doesn't have the memory of the others.
 - Each AI will write messages on their own chat
-- Everything is working fine, but if you talk with 2+ chats simultaneously Gemini will reach a time-out.

 ## 🌟 Overview